vmware-tanzu/cluster-api-provider-bringyourownhost/README.md

 ## Project Status

 This project is currently a work-in-progress, in an Alpha state, so it may not be production ready.
 There is no backwards-compatibility guarantee at this point.
-For more details on the roadmap and upcoming features, check out [the project's issue tracker on GitHub][issue].
+For more details on the roadmap and upcoming features, check out the project's [issue](https://github.com/vmware-tanzu/cluster-api-provider-bringyourownhost/issues) tracker on GitHub.

 ## Getting involved and contributing